-Module B. Managing Individual and Group Instruction (3 hours)
+Module B. Evidence Based Practices for Promoting Instruction (2 hours)

-- 1) Recognize and define terminology and acronyms that are commonly used in school environments. - 2) Demonstrate how to record and report three different types of data regarding student behavior and performance. - 3) Demonstrate multiple ways to gain and maintain the attention of an individual student and small and large groups of students. - 4) Know how to create opportunities for active student participation in instruction.
+- 1) Demonstrate multiple ways to gain and maintain the attention and readiness of an individual student and small and large groups of students. - 2) Describe Accommodations and Modifications for learning.

-Module C. Math (2 hours)
+Module C. Components of Evidence Based Instruction (3.5 hours)